concourse/rfcs/033-archiving-pipelines/proposal.md

 pipeline 'pipeline-name' archived
 ```

 Archived pipelines are permanently paused - no resource checking or job scheduling is performed.
 They should consume no scheduling resources - only database space for the build history.
+Note that, with the exception of the behaviour of `CreateJobBuild` (outlined below), any behaviour associated with paused pipelines should be inherited by archived pipelines (things like resource checking and garbage collection included).

 Archived pipelines may have their configuration stripped out so that credentials and other sensitive information isn't stored forever.
 (This also has the effect of making it impossible for the pipeline to accidentally run somehow.)